Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under

-The computational efficiency of the Enhanced Beer–Lambert model makes it highly suitable for embedded implementation on resource-constrained platforms, enabling practical deployment in portable glucose monitoring devices.
-The interpretability of the physics-based approach facilitates regulatory approval and clinical validation processes.
+The computational efficiency of the Enhanced Beer–Lambert model makes it suitable for embedded implementation on resource-constrained platforms.
+The interpretability of the physics-based approach supports transparent analysis of what drives predictions.

-These findings establish new benchmarks for non-invasive glucose monitoring research and provide a clear path forward for practical prototype development.
-The Enhanced Beer–Lambert model represents a promising approach that balances accuracy, efficiency, and interpretability under low-SNR conditions, showing that reliable estimation is possible even when the signal is weak and noise dominates.
+These findings provide a practical path forward for prototype development.
+The Enhanced Beer–Lambert model balances accuracy, efficiency, and interpretability under low-SNR conditions, showing that reliable estimation is possible even when the signal is weak and noise dominates.